Online reinforcement learning via sparse Gaussian mixture model Q-functions: Numerical tests

-Hyperparameters for~\cref{algo:gmmq} are chosen as follows: number of Hadamard weight components $J=3$, and maximum capacity $B$ of $\mathcal{B}_n$ is \num{1e4}, with the size of $\mathcal{D}_n$ set to $T = 64$.
+Hyperparameters for~\cref{algo:gmmq} are chosen as follows: number of Hadamard weight components $J=3$, and maximum capacity $B$ of $\mathcal{B}_n$ is \num{1e4} for acrobot, and \num{1e5} for lunar lander, with the size of $\mathcal{D}_n$ set to $T = 64$.
 To retain importance of updated information in objective function when sampling from experience data, the latest incoming data tuple is always included in $\mathcal{D}_n$.
-The learning rate of R-Adam~\cite{RAdam} is set to \num{3e-4}.
-Following the suggestion of \cite{sparseDRL}, DQNs and critic of PPO have a dense network with 2 hidden layers of size \num{512} to represent Q-functions, whereas in PPO the policy function (actor) is modeled separately using a dense network of 2 \num{64}-neuron hidden layers.
+The learning rate of R-Adam~\cite{RAdam} is set to \num{1e-4}.
+Following the suggestion of \cite{sparseDRL}, sparsification is applied on a dense network with 2 hidden layers of size \num{512} to represent Q-functions and PPO critic, whereas the actor of PPO is modeled separately using a dense network of 2 \num{64}-neuron hidden layers.
+Performance of DeepRL methods under several model configurations, achieving by tuning hidden-layer sizes, is also reported in~\cref{fig:perform-vs-sparse}.
 Adam~\cite{Adam} is used to train the neural networks, with the learning rate \num{1e-3} for DQNs and \num{3e-4} for PPOs, as well as for all of their sparse training variants.
-Note that, contrary to DeepRL methods whose sparsification is user-defined, sparsification of S-GMM-QFs is controlled by the regularizers $\rho$, and only values of $\rho$ with significant difference in model size are chosen to show in~\cref{fig:acrobot,fig:cartpole}.
+Note that, contrary to sparse DeepRL methods, S-GMM-QFs control sparsity via the regularizer $\rho$, as shown in~\cref{fig:perform-vs-sparse} for $\rho=\Set{0, 0.005, 0.01, 0.05}$ recorded, with $\rho=0$ corresponding to the dense model ($K=500$).

-The performance of the compared methods on the acrobot task is shown in~\cref{fig:acrobot}.
-As seen in~\cref{subfig:acrobot-before}, \cref{algo:gmmq} ($K=500$) converges quickly and shows stable performance.
-PPO initially improves rapidly but settles on suboptimal policies even with large amounts of data, whereas DQN eventually reaches the desired performance but converges more slowly.
-S-GMM-QFs use far fewer parameters to learn than DeepRL models (about \num{2.7e5} for a 2-layer \num{512}-neuron DQN), yet, as shown in~\cref{subfig:acrobot-after}, \cref{algo:gmmq} maintains its performance even under high sparsification, while DQN and PPO degrade significantly as parameters are pruned.

-Similar trends are observed in~\cref{fig:cartpole}.
-In~\cref{subfig:cartpole-before}, PPO performs best, followed by \cref{algo:gmmq} with $K=50$ and $K=500$.
-Notice also that~\cref{algo:gmmq} with $K=50$ is more stable with less variance than PPO and the larger scale S-GMM-QFs of $K=500$ after achieving the optimal performance.
-DQN's rewards increase gradually but fail to stabilize.
-Interestingly, cartpole control appears to favor smaller S-GMM-QFs, opposite to the acrobot case.
-This behavior persists in \cref{subfig:cartpole-after}, where sparse DeepRL schemes outperform their dense counterparts.
-Pruned PPO~\cite{dense2sparse} remains effective even at high sparsification of its critic network, but performance drops sharply when the actor is also sparsified to reach the same parameter count as S-GMM-QFs.